 636 S. Main Street

 Kick off the New Vintage Wine and Gallery Trail with the annual Blessing of the Vines!
-Father Ken Robinson leads this centuries-old tradition that many winemakers still participate in today.
+A Catholic priest leads this centuries-old tradition that many winemakers still participate in today.

 At the conclusion of the blessing, enjoy a small sample of wine and some cheese before embarking to your first stop on the trail.

 The first 150 attendees to the Blessing of the Vines will also get to take home a one year-old Texas champanel grape vine courtesy of Womack Nursery to plant at home!
 (One per family please)